makabongwe47/alx-system_engineering-develops/0x00-shell_basics/README.md

-List all files in current working directory, parent directory, /boot directory all in long format
+Print what type of file is in a directory